Digital Technology

 c.

-digital technology hardware or devices for repurposing or recycling.
+discarded digital technology hardware or devices for repurposing

 d.

-or devices.
+hardware or devices.
 Find out what happens to that waste.
-Share what you learned
+Share

 e.

-recycle batteries.
-Share what you have learned with your counselor
+does to recycle batteries.
+Share what you have learned with your

 9.